New Application Due Date: Monday, February 28, 2022

 Students Interested in Applying for Summer Grants:

 Each student who is awarded a grant will receive a $3,000 stipend for eight weeks of research during the summer and one course-unit of research or independent study at no cost to the student.
 Recipients who do research on campus will be provided with up to eight weeks of campus housing (based on double occupancy).
+Awardees also participate in the summer research community and present in the Celebration of Student Research and Scholarship poster session at the discretion of their faculty mentor.
 Students may not have other obligations (paid employment, course work, etc.) during the period of the grant.
-Students may not have more than eight weeks of summer research funded by the college.
-In addition, the student is expected to be enrolled at Muhlenberg in fall 2019.
-Any student receiving an award must: (1) submit a report no later than September 11, 2019 and (2) participate in the fall poster session.
+Students may not have more than eight weeks of summer research funded by the college per summer.
+In addition, the student is expected to be enrolled at Muhlenberg in Fall 2022.
+Any student receiving an award must: (1) submit a short report no later than September 9, 2022 to Lori Flatto and (2) participate in the fall poster session.

-Please note: If you plan to do survey research or other research with human subjects, you will need Muhlenberg College Internal Review Board (IRB) approval.
-Applications without such approval are incomplete and will not be considered.
-Getting IRB approval can be a time consuming process (especially if the project involves anyone under 18 years old) and must be started early.
+Please note: If you plan to do survey research or other research with human subjects, you will need Muhlenberg College Institutional Review Board (IRB) approval.
+Getting IRB approval can be a time-consuming process (especially if the project involves anyone under 18 years old) and must be started early.

 Please also note: Any applicant for a summer research grant which would take place outside the U.S. border must meet with the Dean of Global Education to complete additional required forms.
 Such students will also be required to purchase international health and travel insurance.

 If you have any questions, please contact Lori Flatto.